 If you are concerned about a loved one who you suspect may no longer be able to manage their welfare and health affairs, you may want to consider establishing guardianship for this person.
 Guardianship in Kentucky offers protection to persons who are not capable of taking care of themselves and are at risk of harm or exploitation.
 The decision to seek guardianship in Kentucky for a disabled adult can be difficult, often emotional, and needs to be handled with sensitivity and discretion.
 Whether you are the Petitioner seeking guardianship for a person in need, a lawyer dealing with a guardianship matter, a social worker or other professional on the Interdisciplinary Team (IDT) that gathers evidence to assist a determination of disability, the Kentucky Guardianship Association (KGA) is a helpful resource.
-Its website, www.kyguardianship.org, provides a video with up-to-date information along with a downloadable handbook, the Kentucky Guardianship Manual, that details the guardianship in Kentucky process from start to finish.
+Click to the video on this page for up-to-date information on Guardianship in Kentucky.
+Another great resource is the Kentucky Guardianship Manual, detailing the guardianship process in Kentucky from start to finish.
 The law and process for guardianship in Kentucky is defined in Chapter 387 of the Kentucky Revised Statutes.

 Establishing guardianship in Kentucky hinges on the determination of disability.
 This process begins with a Petition filed in the District Court where the person who may need a guardian resides.
 The person who may need guardianship is referred to as the Respondent and the person filing the case is the Petitioner.
 This process moves with the assistance of the District Court Clerk, an office that handles all guardianship matters.
 While the District Court Clerk is not a lawyer, this office is trained to help the Petitioner understand what is needed to be done and to help the Petitioner monitor the case as it proceeds.
 Some of the larger counties in Kentucky have a Mental Health Clerk who does this work.
 Due to the sensitive nature of establishing guardianship, all matters related to this process are confidential.